-Can I switch bank accounts if I'm overdrawn?
+Can I switch bank accounts if I'm in my overdraft?

-No, not necessarily.
 Whether or not the new account provider offers you an overdraft facility and whether or not it matches your current overdraft limit will depend on your circumstances.

-If you've got an authorised overdraft and have a record of managing it well, most banks will consider taking the overdraft on.
+If you've got an authorised overdraft and have a record of managing it well, most banks will consider taking the existing overdraft on.

 Do I have to close my old current account?